 Spread your actions throughout the day

-It's not a great idea to do a crazy amount in a short space of time - this doesn't look like human behavior.
-So if you want to get a lot done, you should do it in smaller batches spaced out throughout the day.
+It's not a great idea to do a crazy amount in a short period of time - this doesn't look like human behavior.
+If you want to get a lot done, you should do it in smaller batches spaced out throughout the day.
 You can easily set this up by defining the "Number of [actions] per launch" in a Phantom's setup, and then scheduling repeated launches at set times and intervals.

 Keep rate limits in mind